ebaauw/homebridge-deconz/README.md

 Homebridge deCONZ exposes a [gateway accessory](https://github.com/ebaauw/homebridge-deconz/wiki/Gateway-Accessory) for each deCONZ gateway.
 In Apple's Home app, this accessory looks like a wireless switch; you'll need another HomeKit app to configure the accessory.

-When when it connects to a deCONZ gateway for the first time, Homebridge deCONZ will try to obtain an API key for two minutes, before exposing the gateway accessory.
+When it connects to a deCONZ gateway for the first time, Homebridge deCONZ will try to obtain an API key for two minutes, before exposing the gateway accessory.
 Unless Homebridge deCONZ runs on the same server as the deCONZ gateway, you need to unlock the gateway to allow Homebridge deCONZ to obtain an API key.
 After two minutes, Homebridge deCONZ will give up, exposing the gateway accessory anyways, but marking it inactive.
 Set _Expose_ on the _Gateway Settings_ service of the gateway accessory to retry obtaining an API key.
 Homebridge deCONZ will **not** retry to obtain an API key on Homebridge restart.

-After setting _Expose Lights_, _Expose Sensors_, or _Expose Groups_ on the _Gateway Settings_ service, Homebridge Deconz will expose a [device accessory](https://github.com/ebaauw/homebridge-deconz/wiki/Device-Accessory) for each of the corresponding devices.
+After setting _Expose Lights_, _Expose Sensors_, or _Expose Groups_ on the _Gateway Settings_ service, Homebridge deCONZ will expose a [device accessory](https://github.com/ebaauw/homebridge-deconz/wiki/Device-Accessory) for each of the corresponding devices.
 When clearing the characteristic, the corresponding device accessories are removed from HomeKit.
 Each device accessory has a _Device Settings_ service, to configure the device.
 Clear _Expose_ on that service, to blacklist the device, and remove the associated accessory from HomeKit.